Steel Target Selection

 Rapid expansion and contraction caused by heat can lead to pitting.
 Thicker targets may actually pit more as they are heavier and less likely to move out of the way when hit.

 Proper target mounting can reduce this effect and is safer for the shooter.
-See our target mounting video below for must-know target mounting tips.
+Whenever possible we angle targets towards the ground

 The AR500 rating is why our targets can take bullets with so much speed.
 A 3/8 AR500 rating will pit the same as a 3/16 if the bullet is moving too fast (most armor piercing rounds), but the 3/8" can take more force (heavy bullets).